Sabarno-15102002/Sabarno-15102002/README.md

 #### Passionate about Coding and Problem Solving with interest in Web Developement and Machine Learning related fields.

-I am currently a final year undergrad of Electrical Engineering at Jadavpur University and I am interested in the various fields related to Web Developement, Machine Learning and Deep Learning.
+I am currently a Software Developer at Airbus India.
+I have completed my Bachelor's in Electrical Engineering from Jadavpur University.
+I am interested in the various fields related to Web Developement, Machine Learning and Deep Learning.

 # About Me

 - 🔭 I’m currently working on Web Developement Projects.
 - 🌱 I’m currently learning Deep Learning and related fields.
-- 👯 I’m looking to collaborate on MERN stack based projects.
+- 👯 I’m looking to collaborate on MERN stack and Spring Boot framework based projects.
 - 📫 How to reach me: sabarnobiswas2002@gmail.com
 - 😄 Pronouns: He/Him